Kanban Software Development Kanban boards for software development teams

-Core principles for Kanban in software development
+Core Kanban principles for software development

 Workflow illustration